 Lantana lace bugs cause leaves to appear grayish and stippled or to brown and drop.
 Caterpillar damage also can occur.
 Mites can be a problem, especially if plants are very dry.

 Some cultivars produce small blue-black fleshy fruit.
 The fruit can be poisonous, especially if eaten in quantity.
 Fruiting can be avoided by growing sterile cultivars.
-Sterile cultivars which are available include 'New Gold', 'Samantha' ('Lemon Swirl'), 'Miss Huff', 'Mozelle', 'Patriot Deen Day Smith', 'Patriot Marc Cathey', 'Weeping Lavender' and 'Weeping White'.
+Sterile cultivars that are available include 'New Gold', 'Samantha' ('Lemon Swirl'), 'Miss Huff', 'Mozelle', 'Patriot Deen Day Smith', 'Patriot Marc Cathey', 'Weeping Lavender' and 'Weeping White'.

 Poor blooming is usually caused by too much shade or excessive fertilization.
 Plants that set berries may decline in bloom.
 Trim plants back to encourage new growth and flowering.